White flag: Indians trade 2B Hernandez to 1st-place Sox

 CLEVELAND (AP) — The Indians probably can't catch the Chicago White Sox, so they're helping their AL Central rival.

-Cleveland traded second baseman Cesar Hernandez to the first-place White Sox on Thursday for minor league pitcher Konnor Pilkington.
+Cleveland traded second baseman Cesar Hernandez to the first-place White Sox on Thursday for minor league pitcher Konnor Pilkington — a move that signals the Indians are conceding the division.

+“We made the trade that we felt made the most sense for us and this is the direction we went,” Indians president of baseball operations Chris Antonetti said.
+"Just as we tried to be realistic in assessing where we are, we’re going to continue to do our best to win as many games as possible.

+“But the reality is the White Sox are a number of games in front of us and we’re intent on improving.
+If they didn’t acquire Cesar, we were pretty confident they were going to acquire another talented player from another team.”

 In Hernandez, Chicago is getting a Gold Glove defender who can bat leadoff and drive in runs for manager Tony La Russa.
 The 31-year-old Hernandez is hitting .231 in his second season with the Indians with eight home runs and 47 RBIs in 96 games.

-Hernandez has always been viewed as the player most likely to be dealt before Friday's deadline because of the Indians' depth with middle infielders.
+Hernandez had been viewed as the player most likely to be dealt before Friday's deadline because of the Indians' depth with middle infielders.
+Antonetti said it's possible the Indians could make more deals as they begin to look toward 2022.

 Andrés Giménez, who was acquired from the Mets in the offseason as part of the Francisco Lindor deal, is ready at Triple-A, and Owen Miller, Tyler Freeman and Gabriel Arias are among the top infield prospects in Cleveland's organization.